 - In anticipation of need (e.g. child protection policies should be in place once an organisation starts to work with children or young people); and

-- In response to need (e.g. a policy on a government strategy may be developed once proposals are published).
+- In response to need (e.g. a policy position on a government strategy may be developed in response to a consultation paper).

 The organisation needs to constantly assess its activities, responsibilities and the external environment in order to identify the need for policies and procedures.
 (More on what policies you need to develop).

 Delegate responsibility to an individual, working group, sub-committee or staff members, according to the expertise required.
 (More on the management committee's role in policy development).